elkar-ai/elkar-a2a/README.md

 - Report bugs or request features via [issues](https://github.com/elkar-ai/elkar/issues).
 - Show off what you've built with Elkar [here](https://discord.com/channels/1366517666054934589/1366528135730040862)!
 - Submit [pull requests](https://github.com/elkar-ai/elkar/pulls), and we'll review it as soon as possible.

-##  🙌 Thanks
-Elkar is powered by community collaboration and inspired by Google's A2A protocol.

-Join us in building a better ecosystem for AI agent workflows.

 ## 🔒 License
 This project is licensed under the MIT License – see the [LICENSE](https://github.com/elkar-ai/elkar-a2a/blob/main/LICENCE) file for details.